claytonkb/sbc/README.md

 increase the value of VAR to some non-zero value, you will start to see green dots showing up on the graph.

-If you set VAR to 0.500, you will see about 50% of the columns have a green dot, and 50% do not, at any given time.
-But the pattern is random and this is what makes the stochastic signal stochastic.
-It is a single bit line carrying a 1 about 50% of the time when the 8-bit input of the DSC is 0x80 (and the display will show 0.500).
+If you set VAR to 0.500, you will see that about 50% of the columns have a green dot and 50% do not, at any given time.
+But the pattern is random and this is what makes the signal *stochastic*.
+It is a single bit line carrying a 1 about 50% of the time when the 8-bit input of the DSC is 0x80 (the display will show 0.500).
 If you increase VAR towards 1, a larger and larger percentage of the columns will have a green dot.
 And so on.
 The DSC element is a convenient way to generate stochastic input signals to a stochastic circuit.

 You will also notice the D8RNG element.
 This element is just a random noise source.
 Some of the elements require a random noise source in order to function.
 These elements will have an input signal named "D8_RNG_IN" and a corresponding output signal named "D8_RNG_OUT".
 This is a workaround for Logisim's built-in random generators which all operate in synch, that is, they all output the *same* random value.
 It is essential for stochastic bitstream